python-rope/ropemacs/README.txt

 Dialog ``batchset`` Command
 ---------------------------

-When you use rope dialogs there is a command called ``batchset``.
+When you use ropemacs dialogs there is a command called ``batchset``.
 It can set many options at the same time.
 After selecting this command from dialog base prompt, you are asked to enter a string.

 ``batchset`` strings can set the value of configs in two ways.
 The single line form is like this::